 Amendment backers hope to tap anger over ethics law repeal

-Supporters of a proposed constitutional amendment that would make it harder for the Legislature to tamper with voter initiatives hope to harness anger over lawmakers' repeal this year of a voter-approved ethics measure to advance their cause, an amendment campaign leader said Wednesday.
-The proposal would make the Legislature more accountable to South Dakota voters, said Roxanne Weber, a co-sponsor of the new amendment who fought Republicans' repeal of the ethics initiative in the just-completed session.
+In this Jan.
+10, 2017, file photo, Pierre, S.D., resident Roxanne Weber rallies in support of a voter-approved government ethics overhaul in front of the state Capitol in Pierre.
+Supporters of a proposed constitutional amendment that would make it harder for the Legislature to tamper with voter initiatives hope to harness anger over lawmakers' repeal of a voter-approved ethics measure to advance their cause.

 Add your comments below